iobik/apred-docs/source/docs/getting-started.md

 ## Disaster Resilience Section {#disaster-resilience}

-Use the legend box to select the from the different indicators of disaster resilience.
+Use the legend box to select from the different indicators of disaster resilience.

 ![Disaster Resilience Filter](/assets/images/docs/getting-started/disaster-resilience-filter.png)

 ## EDA Supplemental Awards Section {#eda-supplemental-awards}

-Use the color to decode the county specific EDA awards from the statewide awards.
+Use the color to decode the county-specific EDA awards from the statewide awards.

 ![EDA Awards Filter](/assets/images/docs/getting-started/eda-awards-filter.png)